-- Select the Display, and then look for an option which says “HDR and advanced color”
+- Select the Display, and then look for an option that says “HDR and advanced color” or “HDR.”

 - If you can toggle it, it means it is supported on the external display.

 Now here is my tip.
-If you have one video which is a standard monitor or SDR, and other HDR, always stream those apps on the HDR display.
-If you play it on SDR, it will switch, and to get back to HDR, you will have to restart the app on second display.
+If you have one video, a standard monitor or SDR, and other HDR, continuously stream those apps on the HDR display.
+If you play it on SDR, it will switch, and to get back to HDR, you will have to restart the app on the second display.

-- The built-in display needs to able to display 300 nits or more.
+- The built-in display needs to be able to display 300 nits or more.

-- The Windows 10 device needs to have an integrated graphics card that supports PlayReady hardware digital rights management (for protected HDR content), and it must have the required codecs installed for 10-bit video decoding.
+- The Windows 10 device needs to have an integrated graphics card that supports PlayReady hardware digital rights management (for protected HDR content).
+It must have the required codecs installed for 10-bit video decoding.